qamarian-sds/sds/README.md

 intro.txt, a.txt, README.txt, d.txt, v.txt
 ```

-Using a typical file manager or a terminal command, these files can only be organized in any of the
+Using a typical file manager or a terminal command, these files can be organized in only any of these
-two ways:
+ways:

 ```
 a.txt, d.txt, intro.txt, README.txt, v.txt
 [ascending  order]
 ```
-**OR**
+__OR__

 ```
 v.txt, README.txt, d.txt, intro.txt, a.txt